Queen's Personal New Zealand Flag: Usage and protocol

-The flag was flown continuously on any building in which the Queen was in residence and by a ship transporting the Queen in New Zealand waters.
+The flag was flown on any building in which the Queen was in residence and by a ship transporting the Queen in New Zealand waters.
 It was also flown whilst the Queen was attending a state or public function, and it could be seen above the saluting base at military parades and open air gatherings when she was present.
 It was also broken when the Queen set foot on board one of Her Majesty's New Zealand Ships.
 When flown with the New Zealand Flag, the Queen's Personal Flag for New Zealand took the position of honour.

-The only occasions on which the Queen's Personal Flag for New Zealand was flown in her absence was at parades in honour of Her Majesty's Official Birthday.
-The flag was also paraded at the New Zealand State Memorial Service following the Queen's death.
+The only occasion on which the Queen's Personal Flag for New Zealand was flown in her absence was at parades in honour of her Official Birthday.

+With the death of the Queen in 2022, the use of this flag ceased.
+The flag was paraded for the last time at the State Memorial Service for the Queen of New Zealand at the Wellington Cathedral of St Paul on 26 September 2022.

 Legal

 The flag is protected under the Flags, Emblems, and Names Protection Act 1981, Section 12(1) states:

-According to Section 12(2)(c), this applies to, among others, "any representation of the Royal Standard, or the Sovereign’s personal flag for New Zealand".
+According to Section 12(2)(c), this applies to, among others, "any representation of the Royal Standard, or the Sovereign's personal flag for New Zealand".

-Coronation Standard
+Coronation standard

 During the coronation ceremony of the monarch at Westminster Abbey, the "standards" of various countries are carried by various officials in the procession inside the abbey.
 These flags are the country's coat of arms as a banner of arms.
-For New Zealand, unlike Canada and Australia, the banner remained the same for the King George V, King George VI and Queen Elizabeth II in 1911, 1937, and 1953, respectively..
+For New Zealand, unlike Canada and Australia, the banner remained the same for the King George V, King George VI and Queen Elizabeth II in 1911, 1937, and 1953, respectively.
 The banner was in a 3:4 ratio and without defacement.
+The coronation of Charles III saw representatives from the Commonwealth realms carry their respective national flag instead of a banner of arms.